pycom/pycom-documentation/content/datasheets/expansionboards/pyscan.md

 ---
 **Store**: [Buy Here](https://pycom.io/product/pyscan/)

+The Pyscan shield allows you to scan RFID and NFC tags and includes an accelerometer and light sensor.

 ## Getting started
 1. Find the libraries for the Pyscan in the [Pycom libraries](https://github.com/pycom/pycom-libraries/shields/) repository on Github.